Askole

-Askole, Askoli, or Askoly (اسکولی) is a small town located in Braldo Valley (district Shigar), in the Gilgit–Baltistan region of Pakistan.
+Askole, Askoli, or Askoly is a small town located in Braldo Valley (district Shigar), in the Gilgit–Baltistan region of Pakistan.
 Askole lies in a remote region of the Karakoram mountains 3040 meters above sea level.
 It is notable for being the final settlement before the wilderness of the high Karakorams begins.
+In 1996, Askole had a population of 370.

+Geography

 Askole is the gateway to four of the world's 14 highest peaks known as the Eight-thousanders (above 8,000 meters), and is the launchpad for mountaineering expeditions to K2, Gasherbrum I, Broad Peak and other major mountains.

-In 1996, Askole had a population of 370.

 Expeditions

 Expeditions to the following peaks are launched from Askole: